Adnuntius/api-tools/README.md

-# api-tools
+# Api Tools

 Python interface to the Adnuntius API.

+## Usage

+See example.py to get started.